 In 2018, Billy played 70 minutes for NOLA Gold in two matches.

 Billy is from Warwick, Rhode Island, and attended Bishop Hendricken High School, a Catholic, all-male, college preparatory high school located in Warwick, Rhode Island.
-He played football, wrestled, and played rugby for the four years of high school.
+He played football, wrestled, and played rugby for four years of high school.

 He then attended Tulane University where he played rugby in the Deep South Rugby Conference, a Collegiate Division II conference.
 He helped the Green Wave win the 2014 Battleship Championship.
 He graduated in 2016 with a Bachelors’s Degree in Neuroscience.

-Billy began playing with New Orleans RFC his Sophomore year at Tulane and has played with the team since then.
+Billy began playing with New Orleans RFC during his Sophomore year at Tulane and has played with the team since then.
 He was a member of NOLA’s USA Rugby Club 7s Nationals in 2016 at prop.
 In 2018 he split time playing for New Orleans RFC and NOLA Gold Rugby Club.

 Billy started the first three NOLA Gold 2019 preseason matches against the USA Rugby South Panthers on December 8, 2018, against Stars Rugby on Dec.
 15, 2018, and against the Midwest Selects on January 5, 2019.